tramiNGY/holbertonschool-hbnb/part1/README.md

-# Class diagram for Business Logic
+# Business Logic Layer Class Diagram
 The diagram serves as a blueprint for the hbnb application, detailing the core classes, their attributes, methods, and interactions.
 It provides structure for managing users, places, reviews, and administrative functions.

 Business Logic Layer provides a structured and scalable foundation for the hbnb application, ensuring efficient management of users, places, and reviews while maintaining security and user experience.